Dr Jo McColl, Consultant Clinical Psychologist, BSc DClinPsy CPsychol

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 You are welcome to call me for a 10-15 minute chat about what you are looking for and if you think you would like to make a face to face appointment.
 You can also drop me an email if this suits you better.
 This initial telephone or email contact is FREE.

-I am trained in and can deliver a range of evidence based psychological interventions including cognitive behavioural therapy (CBT), schema focused therapy, phase based interventions for complex trauma, solution focused therapy and compassion focused therapy.
-I also draw upon other therapeutic approaches and theories including acceptance and commitment therapy, mindfulness based therapy and psychodynamic theory.
+I am trained in and can deliver a range of evidence based psychological interventions including cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), eye movement desensitisation and reprocessing (EMDR), schema focused therapy, phase based interventions for complex trauma, solution focused therapy and compassion focused therapy.
+I also draw upon other therapeutic approaches and theories including mindfulness based therapy and psychodynamic theory.

 I usually work integratively, meaning that I combine several therapeutic approaches in order to provide specific, individually tailored psychological interventions with the aim of helping you improve more quickly.
 The therapeutic approaches that I use have been researched and shown to be effective psychological therapies as demonstrated in published guidelines.

 I have a dedicated therapy room in ‘The Wellbeing Rooms’ in Bearsden, North Glasgow.
 This has recently been fully refurbished and decorated and is a very welcoming, calm, comfortable and therapeutic space.
 It is set up in line with COVID guidance and the room chairs are socially distanced (over 2m apart), the room is fully ventilated and hand sanitiser and hand washing facilities are available.